Find Out If You Have Diastasis Recti

 If not, proper breathing and core exercises may need to be done.
 However, it is never too late to repair your diastasis recti.
-Whether you are three months or 30 years postpartum, you can strengthen your muscles and close the separation.
+Whether three months or 30 years postpartum, you can strengthen your muscles and close the separation.

 When to Check for Diastasis Recti

 Checking for diastasis recti can be done anytime, including during pregnancy.
 However, it is best to wait about six weeks postpartum before checking for diastasis recti.

 After six weeks, your hormones have regulated, and your body has done most of its healing, so you can assess if you have any residual diastasis that needs addressing.

 Walking after having a baby is a great way to introduce mild exercise and can help strengthen your abdominals.
 When we walk, our lower abdominal muscles move each leg which is beneficial for diastasis recti.

 That said, it is not the most effective form of exercise to heal diastasis and most likely will not be completely healed with only walking.
 Doing specific movements that strengthen all layers of the abdominals and the pelvic floor, such as diaphragmatic breathing, bridges, and bird dogs.

 In just a few minutes, you can quickly assess your core and see if you need to incorporate some ab-building movements.
 You don’t need equipment, just a comfortable place to lie down.
 Follow these steps to determine how strong your core is after having a baby.